Bing-su/pip-binary-factory/pocketbase/README.md

 - The `pb_data`, `pb_migrations` directories are created in the current working directory, not next to the executable.

-- The default value of `publicDir` is also set to `pb_public` in the current working path.
+- The default value of `publicDir` is also set to `pb_public` in the current working directory.

 ## Python SDK

 [pocketbase](https://pypi.org/project/pocketbase/)

 [pocketbase-async](https://pypi.org/project/pocketbase-async/)